Practice overview

 Recent work includes:

-• Currently instructed in very high-value Cayman Islands case concerning the value of shareholdings in a Chinese social media company.
+• Currently instructed in very high-value Cayman Islands proceedings concerning the value of shareholdings in a Chinese social media company in s.238 proceedings: In the matter of the Sina Corporation 6 February 2024.

-• X v Y – ongoing LCIA arbitration concerning validity of expulsion from an LLP.
+• X v Y – LCIA arbitration concerning validity of expulsion from an LLP.

 • Instructed in very substantial unfair prejudice proceedings concerning Dualit companies: Milton v Milton (2017-2019).